dbrizov/na-docs/docs/_sources/attributes/meta_attributes/index.rst.txt

 Meta Attributes
 ===============
-Give fields meta data.
-A field can have more than one meta attribute.
+Give fields or methods meta data.
+A field or method can have more than one meta attribute.

 .. toctree::
     :maxdepth: 1